 Sick and tired of your soul-crushing corporate job?
 Read these three essays: Why I Quit My 6-Figure Corporate Job, Being Laid Off From My 6-Figure Job Was the Best Thing That Ever Happened to Me, UnTeachers, The UnAmerican Dream, Life’s Most Dangerous Question: What Do You Do?, and Quitting Is Easy.
 And listen to this podcast: Career.

 Wondering how minimalism can help you with your finances and help solve your money problems?
 Read these essays: Debt Free, A Minimalist’s Thoughts on Money, What it Feels Like to No Longer Worry About Money, Money Doesn’t Buy Happiness, Neither Does Poverty, Money Does Not Buy Better Habits, and Minimalist Finances and Budgeting.

 Want to stop wasting your time?
 Thinking about getting rid of your TV or your phone maybe even getting rid of the internet at home?
 That’s great!
 Read these essays: Why I Don’t Own a TV, Killing the Internet at Home Is the Most Productive Thing I’ve Ever Done, Why I’m Getting Rid of My Phone, Reprogramming The Twitch, and How to Check Email Like a Minimalist.
 And listen to this podcast: Priorities.

 What kind of clothes does a minimalist wear?
-Read these essays: Favorite Clothes of a Minimalist, What If You Accidentally Spilled Bleach on Half Your Wardrobe?, Fool Price, Logos, and A Rolex Won’t Give You More Time.
+Read these essays: Favorite Clothes of a Minimalist, What If You Accidentally Spilled Bleach on Half Your Wardrobe?, Fool Price, Logos, Less Clothes, More Routines, and A Rolex Won’t Give You More Time.